-Number of members as specified in rows 1, and 2 Number of members aged 18 and above in this state or market Decimal.
-Using Applicant's definition, provide number of members 18 and above who are at-risk enrollees Decimal.
+1 Using Applicant's definition, provide number of members 18 and above who are at-risk enrollees Decimal.

-18.11.3 Describe outreach/interventions used to ensure at risk enrollees get needed care.
+18.11.3 Describe outreach and interventions used to ensure at risk enrollees get needed care.
 Please note if any of the strategies below are used:

 - Member-specific reminders for due or overdue clinical/diagnostic maintenance services and/or medication events (failure to refill for example)

 - Online interactive self-management support.
-"Online self-management support" is an intervention that includes two-way electronic communication between the Plan and the member
+"Online self-management support" is an intervention that includes two-way electronic communication between Applicant and the member

 - Self-initiated text/email

 - Interactive IVR

 - Live outbound telephonic coaching program

-- · Face to face visits
+- Face to face visits

-18.11.4 Describe Applicant's process for keeping and updating a medical history of at-risk enrollees in the Applicant's maintained enrollee health profile.
+18.11.4 Describe Applicant's process for keeping and updating a medical history of atrisk enrollees in its maintained enrollee health profile.

 18.11.5 Does Applicant share registries of enrollees with their identified risk, as permitted by state and federal law, with appropriate accountable providers, especially the enrollee's PCP.
-If yes, please describe.
+If yes, describe.

 Single, Radio group.

-1: Yes, describe: [65 words] 2: No
+1: Yes, describe: [65 words],

+2: No